 - Melt some butter (1-2 Tbsp per egg) in a small saucepan.
 Let it get a little frothy.
-Add Urfa Biber.
+Add about ½ tsp Urfa Biber per egg.
 Stir it vigourously into the melted, frothy butter over low heat.
 Eventually the butter will turn an orangey-brown and it’s ready.
 Don’t overcook this – it’ll get kind of black and gross.

 - Scoop out the spinach/eggs and put them on a plate.